prakharrustagi42/CPI-Inflation-Project-/README.md

 Dataset Link : https://drive.google.com/file/d/1sMpE--eLcA5s0C1V8liLEaqNgUW0AVSe/view

+**INSIGHTS :**

+**(A) Contribution Anlaysis**
+1. Pan, Tobacco, and Intoxicants is the largest contributor to the CPI Calculation.
+2. Transportation is the smallest Contributor to the CPI Calculation.
+3. Rural Population spends more on Medical and Apparels than Urban population

+**(B) Y-O-Y Inflation**
+1. 2022 has the highest inflation rate for the period of 2017-2023

+**(C) Food And Bev Basket Inflation**
+1. For overall food and beverage basket , the month on month inflation rate reached it's highest in June 2022
+2. Top 3 contributors to the inflation observed are : Meat and Fish , Spices and finally Prepared Meals , snacks , sweets etc.

+**(D) Covid Impact Analysis**
+1.FOOD AND BEVERAGE - INFLATION SPIKE DURING LOCKDOWN(Mar20-APR20)		- Panic buying and hoarding led to temporary shortages and price hikes for food and beverage Category
+2. EDUCATION INFLATION	- INFLATION SPIKE DURING UNLOCK(Jul 20 - Aug 20)	:
+  i.
+Shift to Online Learning
+		ii.
+Cost of Remote Learning Tools
+3. MEDICAL INLFATION - INFLATION SPIKE DURING UNLOCK(Jul 20 - Aug 20)	:
+   i.
+Increased Demand for Medical Supplies and Services ii.
+Regulatory Changes and Compliance Costs

+**(E) Oil Fluctuation Analysis**
+1. HIGHEST M-O-M % price change was recorded in March-22 with a change of Rs.
+18 from last month.
+2. LOWEST M-O-M % price change was recorded in November-21 .
+3. Highest and lowest crude oil price were Rs 116.01 and Rs 63.4 recorded in June-2022 and April-2021 respectively.
+4. Transportaion Basket had the **correlation coefficient of 0.6 with curde oil** priec fluctuation.

 Excel remains a relevant and indispensable tool for both big and small companies due to its powerful data analysis capabilities, ease of use, and versatility in handling complex tasks.